 As of July 2013, approximately 91 percent of a typical NIPSCO residential customer’s electric bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs), with the remaining 9 percent recovered through rate adjustment “trackers,” as described below. *

 Northern Indiana Public Service Company's (NIPSCO's) current electric base rates were approved on December 21, 2011.

 For more information:

 All publicly filed documents in NIPSCO's most recent electric base rate case are available by visiting the IURC's electronic document system and entering docket number 43969.

 Issues from NIPSCO's 2008 rate case (Cause No. 43526) were resolved under the agreement approved in the Commission's 2011 order.
 These OUCC news releases from the earlier case offer additional information:

 Electric Transmission, Distribution and Storage System Improvement Plan

-Under a new Indiana law, NIPSCO is seeking approval of a 7-year plan for infrastructure improvements, along with incremental rate increases as the projects proceed.
+In cases initiated under a new Indiana law, NIPSCO has received approval of a 7-year plan for infrastructure improvements, along with incremental rate increases as the projects proceed.
 Project costs in the plan total about $1.07 billion.
 To learn more about these cases, please click here.

 Other Recent & Pending Cases of Note: